Chikn Nuggit

-Chikn Nuggit is an American animated web series on TikTok, Twitter, Instagram and later YouTube and Bluesky created by Kyra Kupetsky.
+Chikn Nuggit is an American animated web series on TikTok, Twitter, Instagram and later YouTube and Bluesky created by Kyra Kupetsky for BuzzFeed.
 The series follows Chikn Nuggit and his group of fast food-named animal friends as they get into all sorts of mostly comedic antics.
 Since its initial release in October 2020, according to Genius Brands (now Kartoon Studios), Chikn Nuggit has included over three-hundred 15-20 second long shorts and over 9 million followers and a billion views on TikTok, Twitter, YouTube and Instagram, entertaining fans worldwide with its "sweet and surreal adventures", and has even released a merchandise line.

 Synopsis

 The series follows a long-eared yellow dog named Chikn Nuggit and his fast food-named animal friends as they embark on sweet, spooky, and often surreal comedic adventures together.